YLY3247/SINERGI-WP3/README.md

 **TreeGeneration.m** - Contains the code for generating the MLNL model.
 The input is  the tree structure $(D_1,D_2,D_3)$ and the lower and upper bounds of the preference weight parameter $(\underline{U},\overline{U})$.
 The generated MLNL model is saved as an .xlsx file.

 ##

+## Reproduction Workflow

+To reproduce the results, follow this sequential process:

+1. **Performance of Parameter Estimation**: Run ParameterEstimation.m to obtain the L2-norm error results in four cases.

+2. **Performance of the Dynamic Assortment Algorithm**:  Firstly, please run TreeGeneration.m to generate the MLNL models with different values of $(D_1,D_2,D_3)$.
+Then, run CompareTest.m to compare the results of our algorithm with the baseline.
+The regret are saved as .xlsx files, and results are saved in "res_table.xlsx" file.

+3. **Robustness of the Dynamic Assortment Algorithm**:  Run RobustTest.m to obtain the regret of our algorithm under different cases.
+The results are saved as .xlsx files, and each file contains the results with different $(\underline{U},\overline{U})$.

+##
 # Nested Logit Simulation